prakhar0x01/approach/README.md

 # Testing Approach for subdomain

-### Are you facing problems on how to approach a subdomain for teesting , here is your simple approach to elevate your security game ..!!
+### Are you facing problems on how to approach a subdomain for testing , here is your simple approach to elevate your security game ..!!

 # 1- Overview
 This document outlines a simple approach to test a subdomain for beginners.
 Ir also includes recommended tools and resources.